opnfv/functest/docs/userguide/index.rst

 ONOS
 ----

-For ONOS function test,TestON Framework is being used.
+TestON Framework is used to test ONOS function.
-The test cases contains L2 and L3 function.We config the function by OpenStack,and then check it in ONOS.
+The test cases deal with L2 and L3 functions.
-Following describe the test cases:
+ONOS is configured through OPNFV scenario.
+The ONOS test suite can be run on any ONOS compliant scenario.

+The test cases may be described as follow:

- * onosfunctest: The mainly executable file,contains init the docker environment for test and function call of FUNCvirNetNB and FUNCvirNetNBL3
+ * onosfunctest: The mainly executable file contains the initialization of the docker environment and functions called by FUNCvirNetNB and FUNCvirNetNBL3
  * FUNCvirNetNB

    * Create Network :: Post Network data and check it in ONOS